chase-manning/personal-website/src/pages/presentations/building-decentralised-applications.md

 ## wagmi

 - wagmi is yet another abstraction layer for blockchain integration
-- It focuses mostly on integrating with React front ends
+- It focuses mostly on integrating with React (a front end development library)
 - It doesn't use `ethers` under the hood, but rather `viem` (a similar library)
 - It helps with things such as connecting wallets, live polling data and managing state

 ???

 wagmi is yet another abstraction layer for blockchain integration.
 It's going to help out mostly for React or maybe Vue front end integrations.
-Exposing a lot of react hooks that are useful in building out DApp front ends. wagmi considers itself too cool to use ethers, the team created their own variant called viem.
+Exposing a lot of react funcions that are useful in building out DApp front ends. wagmi considers itself too cool to use ethers, the team created their own variant called viem.
 But for the purpose of general wagmi usage, we don't need to understand the nuances in the tech they are using under the hood.

 wagmi got its name from a popular crypto meme "We're All Going to Make It" which is associated with a community celebrating the success of their product or token.